 1.5.
 Post-installation procedures

 The following steps are the security-related procedures that should be performed immediately after installation of Red Hat Enterprise Linux 9.

 Update your system.
 Enter the following command as root:

 Even though the firewall service,

-firewalld, is automatically enabled with the installation of Red Hat Enterprise Linux, there are scenarios where it might be explicitly disabled, for example in the kickstart configuration.
-In such a case, it is recommended to consider re-enabling the firewall.
+firewalld, is automatically enabled with the installation of Red Hat Enterprise Linux, it might be explicitly disabled, for example, in the Kickstart configuration.
+In such a case, re-enable the firewall.

 firewalldenter the following commands as root: